Posted by ICON School on Aug 20, 2019 1:57:55 PM

 - Persistence to go a second term (82%)

 - and persistence to go a second year (76%)

 Another benefit of dual enrollment is that it provides students with the opportunity to graduate early.
 Across the nation, fewer than 3% of students graduate high school early, according to USA Today.

 By choosing to study at ICON and pursue the Fast Forward program, students can get a jump on their futures and prepare themselves for what's ahead.
 They have greater flexibility and receive a high-quality education that sets them apart.
-Learn more about ICON's alternative high school and middle school virtual academy, or request an enrollment packet to get enrolled for the Fall!
+Learn more about ICON's alternative high school and middle school virtual academy, or request an enrollment packet to get enrolled!